Edith Rathbun Outreach and Engagement Excellence Award

 Academic Year: 2014-2015

-For many University of Toledo faculty members, engagement with our community is a frequent and appreciated context in which they conduct, synthesize and integrate their teaching, research and professional service activities.
-Rather than viewing community engagement as something in addition to their "regular" academic responsibilities, these faculty members, worthy of this award, recognize community engagement as an applied, effective and socially-valuable means of advancing their teaching, research and professional service goals.
+For many University of Toledo faculty members, professional engagement with one’s community is a frequent, productive and appreciated context in which to conduct, synthesize and integrate teaching, research and professional service.
+Rather than approaching community engagement as something in addition to regular academic responsibilities, faculty members worthy of this award recognize community engagement as an applied, effective and socially-valuable means of using their disciplinary knowledge to advance the human condition.
 To recognize these UT faculty members for excellence in their outreach and/or scholarly engagement efforts, Toledo resident Edith Rathbun has endowed the Edith Rathbun Outreach and Engagement Excellence Fund.

 • conducted in close partnership with community constituents,